 Susquehannock State Park

-Just to the right and down the hill from Hawk Point Overlook is Wisslers Run Overlook.
-This overlook gives an excellent view of the original rocky nature of the Susquehanna's natural riverbed and the Muddy Run pump storage hydroelectric plant with the well-known Norman Wood Bridge in the background.
-Look for osprey nesting on the large power line towers in front of this overlook.
+Wisslers Run Overlook gives an excellent view of the Susquehanna’s naturally rocky riverbed.
+The overlook also provides a view of the Muddy Run pump storage hydroelectric plant with the impressive 21-span Norman Wood Bridge and Holtwood Dam in the background.
+The Osprey nest on the large power line towers in front of the overlook.

 Make a reservation.

-Horseback Riding: The many trails throughout the park offer a beautiful setting for horseback riding in the river hills.
-Horseback riding is prohibited at the overlooks and on Rhododendron Trail.
-Five hitching rails are placed throughout the park to accommodate equestrian use.
-Trailer parking is available in the large upper lot.
+Horseback Riding: The trails of the park provide a beautiful setting for horseback riding, although it is prohibited at the overlooks and on Rhododendron Trail.
+Several shaded hitching rails for horses are located in the park to accommodate riding clubs and horse drawn wagons.

-Organized Group Tenting: Qualified adult and youth groups may reserve space in the organized group tenting area for overnight use.
-The organized group campsites can accommodate any size group up to a maximum of 300 people.
+Organized Group Tenting: The four organized group campsites can accommodate various group sizes.
+Qualified adult and youth groups may reserve space in the organized group tenting area for overnight use.
+Call toll-free, 888-PA-PARKS (888-727-2757) for reservations.